 In most provinces, people are required to report any changes in their medical status to the Provincial Ministry of Transportation.
 When you report a change in your medical status, the Ministry may conduct a medical review, and may need to alter your driving privileges for your safety.
 Also keep in mind that failure to report a change in your medical status may put your driver's licence status in jeopardy all together.

-* Up to $1,000 (tax exclusive) credit available on an eligible new 2015, 2016 or 2017 MY Chevrolet, Buick, GMC or Cadillac delivered by January 3, 2017 to eligible customers.
+* Up to $1,000 (tax exclusive) credit available on an eligible new 2020, 2021 MY Chevrolet, Buick, GMC or Cadillac delivered between January, 2020 and January 2022 to eligible customers.
 Only certain equipment and adaptations are acceptable for the credit under the program.
 Proof of eligibility must be provided upon request.
 GM Canada may modify or terminate program in whole or in part at any time without notice.
 See dealer for details.

 To be eligible for a GM reimbursement for up to $1,000*, your adaptive equipment must be:

 - Installed for a driver or passenger with a permanent disability